Installory support

 Safety warning: review every line before running a script.
 If you do not understand a command or package name, leave it out until you are sure.

 Installory makes no network calls and does not transmit your package inventory.
-App Store v1 does not read shell history or AI assistant transcripts.
-Provenance collection from those sources is disabled for v1.
+The current App Store release does not read shell history or AI assistant transcripts; provenance collection from those sources is disabled.